postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 !!! success
 	The most impressive result is serving close to a million predictions with an average latency of less than 1ms.
 You might notice though that `950160.7` isn't quite one million, and that's true.

-	We couldn't reach one million with 1000 clients, but then we increased to 2000, and we got our magic number: **1,021,692.7 req/sec**, with an average latency of **1.7ms**.
+	We couldn't reach one million with 1000 clients, so we increased to 2000 and got our magic number: **1,021,692.7 req/sec**, with an average latency of **1.7ms**.

 ### Batching Predictions